-Climate change is disrupting agricultural value with agribusinesses reveal that while onfarm adaptation needs are acute (e.g. use of climate-resilient inputs), other areas of business operations also require attention.
+Climate change is disrupting agricultural value chains in various ways.
+MDF's interactions with agribusinesses reveal that while onfarm adaptation needs are acute (e.g. use of climate-resilient inputs), other areas of business operations also require attention.
 Crop processing is being affected by unseasonal rainfall and high humidity, causing losses or decreasing quality; seed production is being hampered by deteriorating growing conditions; and natural disasters are impeding physical access to farms and markets.
 It is vital that firms understand the specific climate risks to their operations and invest in solutions that build resilience, maintain functionality and revenues across their supply chains, and contribute to food security.